 You'll probably spend a large part of the first few days after birth looking at your baby.

-If you notice anything that worries you, however small, speak to your midwife.
+If you notice anything that worries you about your baby, however small, speak to your midwife.

 Within the first 24 hours, a health professional will offer to give your baby an injection of vitamin K. This is to prevent a rare but serious blood disorder.

-Your baby will also have a thorough newborn physical examination in their first 72 hours.
-Among other things, their eyes, heart, hips and testicles (in boys) will be checked for possible problems.
+You will also be offered a newborn physical examination for your baby in their first 72 hours.
+Among other things, their eyes, heart, hips and testicles (if they have them) will be checked for possible problems.

 In their first few weeks, you baby will also have the: